On a computer-aided approach to the computation of Abelian integrals: Computer-aided computation of Abelian integrals

 The fourth and final part of our integration algorithm, is the actual integration.
 The integration is done separately for the boxes that are labelled, {\tt inside}, {\tt fail}, and {\tt on}.

 If $B$ is {\tt inside} we compute

 If $B$ is labelled {\tt fail}, we know that $B$ might intersect the oval, that is, we have neither been able to prove intersection, nor non-intersection.
 Therefore, we must include any possible result; the integral over $B$ is calculated as the interval hull of $0$ and the largest, and smallest, respectively, result of (\ref{IntBox}) calculated on a subbox $\tilde B \subset B$.
+Note that for boxes which intersect the $x$-axis or $y$-axis, this implies that the minus sign between the terms in (\ref{IntBox}) is replaced by a plus sign.
+E.g., if a box, $B$, is such that $0\in B_1$ and $i=2k-1$, then (\ref{IntBox}) is replaced by:

 Boxes labelled {\tt fail} cause large over-estimations.
 Fortunately such boxes are rare, typically less than $5\%$ of the {\tt on}-boxes, see Section \ref{Res}.
 If {\tt minsize} is taken sufficiently small, the effect of the {\tt fail}-boxes is negligible.